gbonacini/tssh/README.md

 Description:
 ============

-Tssh is a SSH 2 client I wrote in C++11 from scratch, starting from the RFCs.
+Tssh is a SSH 2 client I wrote in C++11 (now updated to c++20)  from scratch, starting from the RFCs.

 This is a screeshoot of the output that the program produces in debug mode, with the contents of the initial packets exchange: